 MAF Client: functionality for performing MAF procedures on behalf of an associated CSE or AE, or on behalf of CSE or AE(s) present on an associated Node.

-MAF interface: Communication interface between a MAF and a MAF Client identified by reference point Mmaf
+MAF interface: Communication interface between a MAF and a MAF Client identified by reference point Mmaf.

+MEF Client: functionality for performing MEF procedures on behalf of an associated CSE or AE, or on behalf of CSE or AE(s) present on an associated Node, or an associated MAF.

+MEF interface: Communication interface between a MEF and a MEF Client identified by reference point Mmef.

 3.2 Abbreviations